 Interpret Language

 In order to determine the meaning behind a sentence, the meaning behind each word in that sentence must be ascertained.
-This could be done by creating sets of rules for each word in a sentence that define actions or modify those actions.
+This could be done by creating sets of rules for each word in a sentence that defines actions or modifies those actions.
 The English language however contains an immense number of different words.
 There are enough that it wouldn't be feasible to create a rule for each word.
 This large problem space can be reduced by using the fact that many words actually represent the same idea and some words just represent different tenses of other words.
 This leads to the possibility of mapping many different words to one central concept or idea.
 This process is widely referred to as conceptual parsing.
 This allows rules to be written for a much smaller and more feasible set of concepts and many different words can be mapped to them when a sentence is parsed.

 Conceptual Parsing